dimitri/pgcopydb/docs/ref/pgcopydb_clone.rst

    When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb uses the pg_restore options ``--clean --if-exists`` when creating the schema on the target Postgres instance.

+   When ``--drop-if-exists`` is ommitted from the command line then this environment variable is used.

+PGCOPYDB_FAIL_FAST

+   When true (or *yes*, or *on*, or 1, same input as a Postgres boolean) then pgcopydb sends the TERM signal to all the processes in its process group as soon as one process terminates with a non-zero return code.

+   When ``--fail-fast`` is ommitted from the command line then this environment variable is used.

 PGCOPYDB_SNAPSHOT